verhovsky/books-futures-explained/src/6_future_example.md

 // This is our `Future` implementation impl Future for Task {
-    // The output for this kind of `leaf future` is just an `usize`.
+    // The output for our kind of `leaf future` is just an `usize`.
 For other
-    // futures this could be something more interesting like a bytearray. type Output = usize;
+    // futures this could be something more interesting like a byte array. type Output = usize;
     fn poll(mut self: Pin<&mut Self>, cx: &mut Context<'_>) -> Poll<Self::Output> {
         let mut r = self.reactor.lock().unwrap();